It's safe to say, in this day and age, large companies hiring for high-profile jobs are always on the lookout for your social media presence.

 Roman explained to the team at The Futur that she almost gave up on photography after the ordeal.
 But, instead of giving up, she's now giving back by participating in this video from The Futur, which is a team dedicated to "the future of online education for creative entrepreneurs."

 The video is lengthy, but jam-packed with tidbits on how to make sure you're not dropping the ball, and potentially a future job, by not spending enough time on your social media accounts.
+You can also check post about good Linkedin photos here.

 Roman's problem, the team explains, is that her social media accounts lacked a personal touch that convinces viewers to become invested in you and your brand.